madetech/handbook/roles/head_of_capability_practice.md

 A Head of Capability Practice is responsible for delivering the above outcomes by collaborating with the business.
 They are responsible to the Executive Director for Delivery and Capabilities who is their line manager and representative in the Executive Committee.

-Strategy
+Strategy and Management
+- Influence policy and strategy on behalf of the Capability Practice
-- Contribute to annual and quarter planning
+- Contribute to annual/quarter planning and be responsible for the delivery of goals
+- Support integration and collaboration of the Delivery Management Organisation and Capability Practices with each other and the wider organisation

 Demand Generation
 - Develop and maintain capability and industry-specific go-to-markets and propositions